zachvalenta/jvns.ca/source/_posts/2013-12-20-day-46-never-graduate.markdown

 title: "Day 46: Never Graduate"
 date: 2013-12-20 10:35
 comments: true
-categories: hackerschool
+categories: hackerschool recurse
 ---

-Yesterday was the last day of Hacker School.
+Yesterday was the last day of Recurse Center.
 This is a Sad Story.

 I have a lot of feelings about this.
 Sad-to-be-leaving feelings and can't-i-just-stay-forever feelings and i-get-to-live-at-home-again